bartfeenstra/betty/documentation/usage/extension/privatizer.rst

 The Privatizer extension
 ========================

-The Privatizer marks entities private to prevent sensitive information from being published accidentally.
+The :py:class:`betty.extension.Privatizer` extension marks entities private to prevent sensitive information from being published accidentally.
 It is most powerful in achieving this when used in combination with the :doc:`anonymizer <anonymizer>` and :doc:`cleaner <cleaner>` extensions.